-Sentient (2017), is an immersive multimedia installation that engages
+sentient (2017), is an immersive multimedia installation intertwined with time-lapse video,

-Sentient aims to enchant by staging unexpected and intimate encounters with matter, and to reflect on organic spatial intelligence.
+sentient aims to enchant by staging unexpected and intimate encounters with matter, and by reflecting on organic spatial intelligence.